 1½ tablespoon pomegranate molasses

 Trim the lamb of any excess fat.
-Melt the butter over medium heat in a large, heavy-bottomed skillet.
-Brown the lamb all over.
+Melt the butter over medium heat in a large, heavy-bottomed skillet and brown the lamb all over.
 Remove the lamb and set aside.

 Add the garlic and onions to the pan and cook for a few minutes.
 Then add the tomato paste and spices.
 Once all is fragrant, return the lamb to the pan, with just enough hot water to cover everything.
 Stir in the salt and pomegranate molasses and bring to a boil.
 Turn down the heat and simmer gently for 30 minutes.